Philosophy of Financial Assistance

 Total Withdrawal Repayment

-Financial Aid in excess of tuition and fee charges is to be used for living expenses related to education, such as room and board, transportation, etc. When a student who receives such a disbursement ceases to be enrolled, LCC must determine whether the student must repay a portion of that disbursed.
+Financial Aid in excess of tuition and fee charges is to be used for living expenses related to education, such as room and board, transportation, etc. When a student who receives such a disbursement ceases to be enrolled, LCC must determine whether the student must return a portion of that disbursed to the Department of Education.
 If a student is not enrolled a sufficient length of time to earn in non-institutional costs (i.e., living expenses) proportionately the amount disbursed to the student, then the student must repay the excess amount.
 The financial aid office will determine the withdrawal date no later than 30 days after the earlier of:

 - End of payment period or the period of enrollment